brycie-boy/The_Cosmos/The Oral Bio-Survival Circuit Exersizes.md

 ## The Oral Bio-Survival Circuit Exersizes  #🧠

-Acording to [[Robert Anton Wilson]]: We all have [[The Oral Bio-Survival Circuit]] and need to exercize it periodically.
+Acording to [[Robert Anton Wilson]]: We all have the [[Oral Bio-Survival Circuit]] and need to exercize it periodically.
 Cuddling, sucking, hugging etc. and daily playing with (a) one’s own body (b) another’s body and (c) the environment, are perpetually necessary to neurosomatic-endocrine health.
-Those who deny such primordial functions because of rigid imprinting on [[The Time-Binding Semantic Circuit]] or [[The Moral Socio-Sexual Circuit]] tend to become “dried up,” “prune-faced,” unattractive, “cold,” and muscularly rigid.
+Those who deny such primordial functions because of rigid imprinting on [[Time-Binding Semantic Circuit]] or [[The Moral Socio-Sexual Circuit]] tend to become “dried up,” “prune-faced,” unattractive, “cold,” and muscularly rigid.

 EXERCIZES